jmurga/Analytical.jl/docs/src/index.md

 # ABC-MK

 ABC-MK is an analytical approximation to $\alpha_{(x)}$.
-We explore the impact of linkage and background selection at positive selected alleles sites.
+We have explored the impact of linkage and background selection at positive selected alleles sites.
 The package solves analytical approximations for different genetic scenarios in order to estimate the strength and rate of adaptation.

 Our approach estimates directly $\alpha_{(x)}$ and several statistics ($B$, $\alpha_W$, $\alpha_S$) associated to random *DFE*.
-In conjunction, the associated values to these *DFE* can be used as priors distributions at *ABC* methods.
-If we subset enough parameters, we will consider any frequency spectrum and fixations under generalized models of selection, demography, and linkage associated with the empirical population and sample size.
+In conjunction, the associated values to these *DFE* can be used as summary statistics at *ABC* methods.
 Therefore, our method can estimate rate and strength of adaption in models and non-models organisms, for which previous *DFE* and demography are unknown.

 ## Installation
 ### Docker